-Moro Rock Trail is a 0.3 mile moderately trafficked out and back trail located near Sequoia National Park, California that features a lake and is rated as moderate.
-The trail is primarily used for hiking, rock climbing, camping, and fishing and is accessible from February until November.
+Moro Rock Trail is a 0.4 mile moderately trafficked out and back trail located near Sequoia National Park, California that features a lake and is rated as moderate.
+The trail offers a number of activity options and is best used from February until November.

 Moro Rock Trail in Sequoia & Kings Canyon National Park scales a granite dome via a steep 1/4-mile staircase to the summit offering a spectacular view of the Great Western Divide and the western half of the park.
 The parking area for Moro Rock is 2 miles from the village.
 A steep 1/4 mile staircase climbs over 300' to the summit of a granite dome, offering spectacular views of the western half of Sequoia National Park and the Great Western Divide.
 This chain of mountains runs north/south through the center of Sequoia National Park, "dividing" the watersheds of the Kaweah River to the west and the Kern River to the east.
 Moro Rock is a dome-shaped granite monolith.
 Common in the Sierra Nevada, these domes form by exfoliationthe spalling or casting off in scales, plates, or sheets of rock layers on otherwise unjointed granite.
 Outward expansion of the granite causes the exfoliation.
 Expansion results from load relief: when the overburden that once capped the granite has eroded away, the source of compression is removed, and the granite slowly expands.
 Fractures that form during exfoliation tend to cut corners.
 This ultimately results in rounded, dome-like forms.
 Reference and more info: http://www.nps.gov/seki/planyourvisit/index.htm